 MOD PRG/107/2

-5.429D In the following countries in Region 2: Argentina, Colombia, Costa Rica, Ecuador, Mexico and Uruguay, the use of the frequency band 3 300-3 400 MHz is identified for the implementation of International Mobile Telecommunications (IMT).
+5.429D In the following countries in Region 2: Argentina, Colombia, Costa Rica, Ecuador, Mexico, Paraguay and Uruguay, the use of the frequency band 3 300-3 400 MHz is identified for the implementation of International Mobile Telecommunications (IMT).
 Such use shall be in accordance with Resolution 223 (Rev.WRC-15).
-This use in Argentina and Uruguay is subject to the application of No. 9.21.
+This use in Argentina, Paraguay and Uruguay is subject to the application of No. 9.21.
 The use of the frequency band 3 300-3 400 MHz by IMT stations in the mobile service shall not cause harmful interference to, or claim protection from, systems in the radiolocation service, and administrations wishing to implement IMT shall obtain the agreement of neighbouring countries to protect operations within the radiolocation service.
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-(WRC-15)
+(WRC-19)

 Reasons: The Republic of Paraguay has found that it is possible to deploy IMT networks in the frequency band 3 300-3 400 MHz and that it is adjacent to the band 3 400-3 600 MHz, which in Paraguay is already identified for IMT systems.
 In this way, it will have more continuous radio spectrum at its disposal, which will provide better conditions for the development of broadband in the country.